Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 I think you should also take sides.

 Jesus warns us that the end times are like the days of Sodom.
 In his day, Lot didn’t take sides.
 He “went along to get along.”
+He vexed his righteous soul.
 We can make a better choice regarding…

 Recently, the Democrats in the entertainment industry confronted us with the normalization of pedophilia.

 Do you think Christians should take a stand against that?